shaunsmith/functionslab/1-Labs.md

 One of the coolest features of Fn is that while it's easy to write functions in various programming languages, you can also deploy Docker images as functions.
-This opens up entire world's of opportunity as you can package existing code, utilities, or use a programming language not yet supported by Fn.
+This opens up entire worlds of opportunity as you can package existing code, utilities, or use a programming language not yet supported by Fn.
 Try the [Containers as Functions](6-Container-as-Function.md) tutorial to see how easy it is.